TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to demonstrate the effectiveness of the proposed TRNR approach.
-For data-driven image rain removal, we train MSResNet using RIS separately on synthetic datasets Rain100L~\cite{Yang2017Jorder}, Rain100H\footnote{1800 image pairs in train-set, but 546 of them are repeated in test-set.}~\cite{Yang2017Jorder}, Rain800~\cite{Rain800}, and denote it as MSResNet-RIS.
-Correspondingly, we train DNNet using RIS on WaterlooBSD which contains 5176 images collected from BSD~\cite{BSD} and Waterloo~\cite{ma2017waterloo} for image blind gaussian noise removal and note it as DNNet-RIS.
-As for TRNR, we construct corresponding small datasets for the above synthetic datasets, denoted as Rain100L-S, Rain100H-S, Rain800-S, and WaterlooBSD-S. Similarly, the neural networks are referred to as MSResNet-TRNR and DNNet-TRNR.
-Details of datasets are presented in Table \ref{tab: detail datasets}.
-We evaluate MSResNet-RIS and MSResNet-TRNR on synthetic datasets Rain100L~\cite{Yang2017Jorder}, Rain100H~\cite{Yang2017Jorder}, Rain800~\cite{Rain800} and real-world images collected from~\cite{Yang2017Jorder,CGAN,Wang2019SPAnet}.
-Datasets BSD68~\cite{BSD}, Kodak\footnote{\href{http://r0k.us/graphics/kodak/}{http://r0k.us/graphics/kodak/}}, McMaster~\cite{McMaster}, and Urban100~\cite{Urban} are utilized for color image blind gaussian noise removal evaluation.
-Relatively, Set12, BSD68~\cite{BSD}, and Urban100~\cite{Urban} are used for grayscale image blind gaussian noise comparison.
+For data-driven image rain removal, we train MSResNet using RIS separately on 6 synthetic datasets Rain100L~\cite{Yang2017Jorder}, Rain100H\footnote{1800 image pairs in train-set, but 546 of them are repeated in test-set.}~\cite{Yang2017Jorder}, Rain800~\cite{Rain800}, RainLight~\cite{JORDERE}, RainHeavy~\cite{JORDERE}, Rain1400~\cite{Fu2017DDN} and denote it as MSResNet-RIS.
+And we train MSResNet using RIS on WaterlooBSD which contains 5176 images collected from BSD~\cite{BSD} and Waterloo~\cite{ma2017waterloo} for image Gaussian noise removal.
+As for TRNR, we construct corresponding small datasets from the above synthetic datasets, dubbed Rain100L-S, Rain100H-S, Rain800-S, RainLight-S, RainHeavy-S, Rain1400-S, and WaterlooBSD-S, respectively.
+And the model is named as MSResNet-TRNR.
+Since each clean image in RainLight, RainHeavy, and Rain1400 has multiple rainy augmentations, we randomly select 100 clean images and all the corresponding rainy augmentations to build RainLight-S, RainHeavy-S, and Rain1400-S. Details of datasets for MSResNet-RIS and MSResNet-TRNR are shown in Table \ref{tab: RIS datasets} and Table \ref{tab: TRNR datasets} respectively.
+We evaluate MSResNet-RIS and MSResNet-TRNR on 6 synthetic datasets Rain100L, Rain100H, Rain800, RainLight, RainHeavy, Rain1400, and real-world images collected from~\cite{Yang2017Jorder,CGAN,Wang2019SPAnet}.
+Datasets BSD68~\cite{BSD}, Kodak\footnote{\href{http://r0k.us/graphics/kodak/}{http://r0k.us/graphics/kodak/}}, McMaster~\cite{McMaster}, and Urban100~\cite{Urban} are utilized for color image Gaussian noise removal evaluation.
+Note that following~\cite{KaiZhangDnCNN2017,Zhang2018FFDNet}, the images in Kodak are center cropped into size $500\times500$.
+Relatively, Set12, BSD68, and Urban100 are used for grayscale image Gaussian noise removal comparison.
 Image rain and noise removal are evaluated in terms of Peak Signal-to-Noise Ratio (PSNR)~\cite{PSNR}, and Structural Similarity (SSIM)~\cite{SSIM} metrics.
-And we compute PSNR and SSIM metrics over RGB channels for color images.
+We compute PSNR and SSIM metrics over RGB channels for color images.